john-cd/rust_howto/bk/src/categories/development-tools_testing/property_based_testing.md

 Consider using:

-- `proptest`: A powerful crate for property-based testing, where you define properties that your code should satisfy, and proptest generates many random inputs to verify those properties.
+- [`proptest`][c-proptest]⮳{{hi:proptest}}: A powerful crate for property-based testing, where you define properties that your code should satisfy, and proptest generates many random inputs to verify those properties.
 - `quickcheck`: Another property-based testing crate. proptest is often preferred for its flexibility.

 ## `proptest` {#proptesting}